koknat/dif/README.md

                           For example:
                               dif file -stdout <options> | another_script
                           If -stdin is given, then -stdout is assumed

+       -out <file>        Similar to -stdout, but send output to file This can be useful if dif is used as a preprocessing engine

        -keeptmp           Default behavior is to remove the tmp directory containing preprocessed files This option keeps it